Tanzania Commercial Bank

 Tanzania Commercial Bank, formerly known as TPB Bank Plc, is a commercial bank in Tanzania.
-It is licensed and supervised by the Bank of Tanzania, the central bank and national banking regulator.
+It is licensed and supervised by the Bank of Tanzania, the central bank, and the national banking regulator.

 History

 Incorporation

-In 1925 the Tanganyika Post Office Savings Bank Ordinance was passed by the British Colonial government that established the Tanganyika Post Office Savings Bank.
+In 1925, the Tanganyika Post Office Savings Bank Ordinance was passed by the British Colonial government, which established the Tanganyika Post Office Savings Bank.
 The bank became operational in just two years in 1927.
 There were plans to list the shares of the bank on the Dar es Salaam Stock Exchange, but those plans never materialized.

 Financial sector reform

-After the government of Tanzania began financial sector reform following the end of Ujamaa economic policies in the country, the Tanzania Post office Savings bank was transformed into a separate entity, the Tanzania Postal Bank.
+After the government of Tanzania began financial sector reform following the end of Ujamaa economic policies in the country, the Tanzania Post office Savings Bank was transformed into a separate entity, the Tanzania Postal Bank.
 The Tanzania Postal Bank Act No. 11 of 1991 created the bank as a separate entity from the Tanzania Posts and Telecommunications Corporation.
-Since attaining its independence, the bank has provided services to a much larger population than before and it has begun to provide a profit to the government.
+Since attaining its independence, the bank has provided services to a much larger population, and it has begun to provide a profit to the government.

 Public limited company

-In 2015 the bank management declared that the bank will list the bank on the Dar es Salaam Stock Exchange, in order to raise capital to expand and automate the companies operations.
-On January 19, 2017, the bank officially rebranded the company and Tanzania Postal Bank Limited changed its name to TPB Bank Plc.
+In 2015, the bank management declared that the bank would list the bank on the Dar es Salaam Stock Exchange, to raise capital to expand and automate the company's operations.

+On January 19, 2017, the bank officially rebranded the company, and Tanzania Postal Bank Limited changed its name to TPB Bank Plc.

 Mergers and acquisitions

 In 2018, the Bank of Tanzania merged Twiga Bancorp and Tanzania Women's Bank into Tanzania Postal Bank due to their poor performance.
 In June 2020, the central bank merged TIB Commercial Bank Limited into TPB.
-The merger is set to bring the total assets of the bank to over 1 trillion Tanzanian Shillings.
+The merger was set to bring the total assets of the bank to over 1 trillion Tanzanian shillings.